Policies

 - Accountability

-In this section of the website you can read policies that explain how CLBC and its staff work with individuals and families to provide supports.
+In this section of the website you can read policies that explain how CLBC and its staff work with service providers, community partners, and individuals and families to provide supports.

 Read other relevant policies here, including Quality Assurance, Privacy and Organizational policies.